+YEAR 1 Online Graduate Coursework

-Courses from MS in Nutrition Core and Electives (20 credits) for the Entrepreneurial Nutrition Practice Concentration
+Entrepreneurial Nutrition Practice Concentration (20 credits)

-FN 620 Child and Adolescent Nutrition (2)

-FN 625 Health Promotion and Aging (3)

-FN 630 Interventions & Strategies for Weight Management (3)

-FN 650 Advanced Nutrition & Metabolism (3)

-FN 655 Research Methods for Health Professionals (3)

-FN 677 Program Design & Management in Community Nutrition (3) ELECTIVE:

-- FN 624 Integrative Nutrition & Health Therapies (3) OR - FN 671 Sports Nutrition for Health & Performance (3)
+- FN 620 Child and Adolescent Nutrition (2) - FN 625 Health Promotion and Aging (3) - FN 630 Interventions & Strategies for Weight Management (3) - FN 650 Advanced Nutrition & Metabolism (3) - FN 655 Research Methods for Health Professionals (3) - FN 677 Program Design & Management in Community Nutrition (3) - FN 671 Sports Nutrition for Health & Performance (3)

-Courses from the MS in Nutrition Core and Electives (20 credits) for the Community and Public Health Nutrition Concentration
+Community and Public Health Nutrition Concentration (20 credits)

-FN 620 Child and Adolescent Nutrition (2)
+- FN 620 Child and Adolescent Nutrition (2)

-FN 625 Health Promotion and Aging (3)
+- FN 625 Health Promotion and Aging (3)

-FN 626 Public Health Nutrition (3)
+- FN 626 Public Health Nutrition (3)

-FN 630 Interventions & Strategies for Weight Management (3)
+- FN 630 Interventions & Strategies for Weight Management (3)

-FN 650 Advanced Nutrition & Metabolism (3)
+- FN 650 Advanced Nutrition & Metabolism (3)

-FN 655 Research Methods for Health Professionals (3)
+- FN 655 Research Methods for Health Professionals (3)

-FN 677 Program Design & Management in Nutrition (3)
+- FN 677 Program Design & Management in Nutrition (3)

 These online courses are taken during the first year of the program, full-time.
 Students complete dietetic internship-specific courses and supervised practice hours during the second academic year and must live within commuting distance to the University.
 FN677 includes practice hours (80 hours) as part of the coursework and may be completed in any geographic location if other program requirements are met.
-FN 626 also includes practice hours (40 hours) as part of the coursework.
+FN 626 also includes practice hours (12 hours) as part of the coursework.
 Pre-program supervised practice work is assigned to students just prior to supervised practice.
 It is completed in the Summer for the ENP concentration and in December for the CPHN.